Our

 Free testosterone linked to symptoms

-Since SHBG levels in men tend to increase with age, this means that levels of calculated free testosterone are likely to decline faster as a man ages than his total testosterone levels.
-Researchers estimate this fall off in free testosterone can be as much as 2.3% a year.
+Since SHBG levels in men tend to increase with age (approximately 1.2% per year), this means that levels of calculated free testosterone are likely to decline faster as a man ages than his total testosterone levels.5 Longitudinal studies suggest that by age 75, mean total testosterone is about two-thirds of the level at age 25, whereas free and bioavailable testosterone are about half of young-adult levels – indicating a steeper decline in bioavailable androgens than total testosterone measurements would suggest.5

 Who should receive TRT treatment?